How to get to Santa Teresa and Mal Pais from La Fortuna, Costa Rica?

 *connection with the direct bus to/from San José

-Writers Tips:
+Writer's Tips:

 Most companies in Costa Rica provide bus services from early morning to late afternoon, so it's always best to leave as early as possible to make all your connecting bus transfers.